kimai/kimai/README.md

 bin/console doctrine:schema:create
 ```

-Make sure that upcoming update can be automatically applied by setting the correct database version:
+Make sure that upcoming updates can be correctly applied by setting the initial database version:
 ```bash
 bin/console doctrine:migrations:version --add --all
 ```